-- Citizens’ Advice Bureau – Benefits information – includes advice on benefits and tax credits for different groups as well as information on help with council tax and housing costs, the payment of benefits and what to do if you have any problems with benefits.
+- Citizens’ Advice Bureau – Benefits information – includes advice on benefits and tax credits for different groups as well as information on help with council tax, housing costs, the payment of benefits and what to do if you have any problems with the latter.

 - Citizens Advice Bureau – Benefits for people who are sick or disabled. – Gives information about benefits and tax credits that you or a family member may be entitled to.